Why those funny “octal” preamp tubes? Why not use 12AX7s like every other tube guitar amp on the face of the earth?

 The BC Audio Effects Loop is one of the best in the industry.
 No, it does not suck tone, and yes, it will work with whatever gear you throw at it.
 Let me point out its major features and benefits:

 Send Level and Return Level controls: Many amps’ loops lack these basic controls.
 These controls ensure that you won’t overload guitar-level devices (pedals) or feed studio gear a signal that is too low, resulting in increased noise.
+(Note that the loop on the Grand Prix 100 has fixed Send and Retrun levels, designed for pedals.)

 Tube buffering: Buffering isolates the loop from the rest of the amp, so nothing you plug in will load down the signal within the amp.